 In Egypt many of the lotuses are blue.
 A striking color.
 It is also Egypt’s national flower.
 Queen Cleopatra was said to bathe in an unguent of blue lotus to preserve and transform her beauty.

-The Spiritual Meaning of Lotus Flowers in Christianity
+Lotus Flowers in Christianity

 In Christianity, the lotus flower represents purity, transformation, transfiguration, and ascension into paradise.
 The lotus flower blooms for 3 days.
 Opening and closing with the sun.
 Like Christ who took 3 days to resurrect.

-The Spiritual Meaning of Lotus Flowers in Jainism
+Lotus Flowers in Jainism

 In Jainism, Lord Ganesha holds four elements, a rope, an ax, a sweetened rice ball, and a lotus.
 The lotus represents inner potential and purpose.
 The blue lotus in particular symbolizes protection and awakening.

-The Spiritual Meaning of Lotus Flowers in Yoga
+Lotus Flowers in Yoga

 The lotus flower in yoga is considered a symbol of spiritual enlightenment, rebirth, and self-realization.
 Because it comes from muddy waters from deep roots, the lotus position begins with connecting with the root chakra.
 The root of our core sitting up straight it moves through the seven chakras and then blooms in energy at the crown with the thousand-petaled lotus flower.